How to Structure (and get the most out of) Your Customer Development Interviews

 6) Always follow up

-– It’s just common courtesy to thank people for their time and help, but it also opens the door to follow up with them in the future if your product changes and is a fit for them or to invite them to your beta.
+It’s common courtesy to thank people for their time and help.
+It also opens the door to follow up with them in the future if your product changes and is a fit for them, or to invite them to try it out when it’s live/launched.

 7) End with an ask